VertigoRay/VertigoRay.github.io/_posts/2018-07-15-management-and-self-regulation.md

 In order to accomplish your personal goals, you will *likely* need to communicate with people.
 However, communicating is one of the most feared skills a human possess.
 That's where *Crucial Conversations* comes in.
-It was pivotol for me learning how to analyze a conversation as it was happening.
+It was pivotal for me in learning how to analyze a conversation as it was happening.
 I mean, I'm not perfect at doing it yet, but I have already started applying it ... *shhh, don't tell my wife*.
 Managing a team is that much more strenuous on your communication skills.

 Being able to communicate well with your will change your life.
-Good communication skills doesn't always mean that your nice.
+Good communication skills don't always mean that you're nice.
 It means that you are able to keep a conversation safe and productive at the same time.
 When it's a *crucial* conversation, it becomes significantly harder to do.
 Most people allow their emotions to get in their way.
 However, this cannot happen if you truly intend on reaching your goals.
-You will need to grab the reigns on your emotions and masterfully steer your way through a potentially dificult conversation.
+You will need to grab the reigns of your emotions and masterfully steer your way through a potentially difficult conversation.